Merri/settlers2/src/pages/2012/09/to-validate-or-not-to-validate/index.md

 ---
-title: "To validate or not to validate"
+title: 'To validate or not to validate'
-publishDate: "2012-09-04"
+description: Guaranteeing quality is slow.
+pubDate: 2012-09-04
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
-  - "site-news"
+    - news
 ---

 I'm in the process of writing map uploading code.
 You might wonder why this is a slow process, but I have a very good reason: I write a lot of validation code.
 Why?
 Because I want to make absolutely sure nobody even wants to try to abuse the Map Database service.
 This means making the life of a spammer as hard as possible and to make things so solid that it isn't easy to break through by code injection of any kind.